edgedb/easy-edgedb/chapter2/index.md

 This will give `true`, while `select (9 + 9.9) is float32;` gives `false`.

+When a cast is done without you needing to type anything extra, it is known as an _implicit cast_.

-When you need to do the cast yourself, you can indicate the type using `<>` angle brackets.
+When you need to do the cast yourself, it is called an _explicit cast_.
+In this case you can indicate the type using `<>` angle brackets.
 For example, this will generate an error:

 ```edgeql
 select '9' + 9;